abce-dev/abce/README.md

    If you have CPLEX installed, update the `settings.yml` file in that directory to indicate "CPLEX" as the solver.

    Then run the example case:

    `python ../../run.py --settings_file=./settings.yml --inputs_path=.`

-11. Once the previous command runs to completion without failing, generate a precompiled Julia sysimage file with:
+11. Once the previous command runs to completion without failing, generate a precompiled Julia sysimage file from within the `abce/env` directory.

    `julia make_sysimage.jl`